hal/dmr.repl/README.md

 ## Connect

-Use the following code snippet to establish a connection to a running WildFly server.
+Use the following code snippet to create a client for a WildFly server.

 ```scala
 import org.jboss.dmr.repl.Client._